Innovation: The No Scalpel Vasectomy

 Conventional or No Scalpel Vasectomy?

 Both procedures are outpatient procedures, performed in the surgeon’s office, using a local anesthetic.
 But that’s where the similarities end.
-Compare the details of these two procedures, and you will understand why most men prefer the No-Scalpel method.
+Compare the details of traditional vs no scalpel vasectomy procedures, and you will understand why most men prefer the no scalpel vasectomy.

 What is a Laser Vasectomy?